refuel-ai/autolabel/docs/guide/llms/llms.md

 * `max_new_tokens` (int) - The maximum tokens to sample from the model
 * `temperature` (float) - A float b/w 0 and 1 which indicates the diversity you want in the output.
 0 uses greedy sampling.
 * `quantize` (int) - The model quantization to use.
-32 bit by default, but we also support 16 bit and 8 bit support for models which have been hosted on huggingface.
+32 bit by default, but we also support 16 bit and 8 bit support for models which have been hosted on Hugging Face.

 These parameters can be passed in via the `params` dictionary under `model`.
 Here is an example:
 ```python